 Tim Cavanaugh of Reason.com argues that the US should have open borders.
 “The solution to the immigration crisis, if there is such a crisis, does not rest in guest worker programs or higher visa quotas, but in the one possibility nobody is mentioning: eliminating visas altogether within the North American Free Trade Agreement countries, and allowing Canadians, Americans, and Mexicans with legitimate passports to travel freely among our three countries for any reason or for no reason.”

 When NAFTA first passed, many compared the possible outcome to what we now see in the countries of the European Union.
 Any citizen of any EU country can travel, work, study, train, reside, or retire in any other EU country without restrictions.
 No passport is required.
 All countries within the EU use the same currency.
 This border-free union is made up of countries who just 50 years ago were at war with each other, yet today are working together to build a strong economy.

 The time is ripe for coalition building in the western hemisphere and particularly in the US.
-The demonstrations over the past two months have sent a strong message to our leaders.
-We Democrats have an opportunity to do what we historically have done best.
-Building coalitions between groups—Blacks, Latinos, and Labor—that have traditionally been Democratic Party mainstays should be high on our agenda.
+The media attention that has focused on the children crossing the boarder recently sends a strong message to our leaders.
+Progressives have an opportunity to do what we historically have done best — build coalitions between groups—Blacks, Latinos, and Labor.

 Sharon Kyle is the Publisher of the LA Progressive.
 With her husband Dick, she publishes, edits and writes for several print and online newsletters on political and social justice issues.
-She is also a student of law at the People’s College of Law in Los Angeles where she will earn a Juris Doctorate in 2010.
-Sharon can be contacted a email@example.com.
+She is also a professor of law at the People’s College of Law in Los Angeles.